 As part of our natural sand proppant services business, we mine, process and sell frac sand products to our customers for use in their hydraulic fracturing operations to enhance the recovery rates of hydrocarbons from oil and natural gas wells.
 A significant shift in demand from frac sand to other proppants, or the development of new processes to replace hydraulic fracturing altogether, could cause a decline in the demand for the frac sand we produce and result in a material adverse effect on our business, financial condition, results of operations and cash flows.
 Further, federal and state governments and agencies have adopted various laws and regulations or are evaluating proposed legislation and regulations that are focused on the extraction of shale gas or oil using hydraulic fracturing, a process which utilizes proppants such as those that we produce.
-Future hydraulic fracturing-related legislation or regulations could restrict the ability of our customers to utilize, or increase the cost associated with, hydraulic fracturing, which could reduce demand for our proppants and adversely affect our business, financial condition, results of operations and cash flows.
-For additional information regarding the regulation of hydraulic fracturing, see Item 1.
+Future hydraulic fracturing, which could reduce demand for our proppants and adversely affect our business, financial condition, results of operational for our proppants and adversely affect our business, financial condition, results of operational for our proppants and adversely affect our business, financial condition, results of operational information regarding the regulation of hydraulic fracturing, see Item 1.
 Business-Regulation of Hydraulic Fracturing included elsewhere in this annual report.